A Week of Busy Schedules and Quick Meals

 *Trying a new recipe* We are going to have this tonight after my son’s late afternoon baseball game and I know we are going to come home hungry!
 I’m going to prep it in the morning, let it cook, do the final simple step about an hour before we leave for the game and let it sit on the warm setting so when we get home it’s ready to go.
 I think it’s going to be tasty and hope it’s good enough to go in my recipe binder- only the best make their way in there!

 This is a great recipe to make-ahead and cook later, or make/cook ahead and reheat an individual portion when you need to eat dinner in waves.
 It’s adaptable because you can use ground beef, ground turkey, or no meat at all.
 You can also change out whatever canned beans you like or have on hand as well as make it gluten-free and use corn tortillas.
 Most importantly for families with younger kids- you can control how mild or spicy you want to make it depending on which salsa/taco sauce you use.
 We like to top ours with sour cream and sliced avocado and serve it with tortilla chips.
 This week I am planning on leftovers the following night.
-It might even be served on paper plates for a truly easy dinner- score!
+It might even be served on paper plates for a truly easy dinner!

-Salmon with Honey Mustard
+Roasted Salmon with Maple Mustard Glaze

 Wait, there’s more!
 Because we are having leftovers one night this week and frozen beef and cheddar hand pies another, I thought I’d share a few extra non-dinner recipes that I made last week or will be making this week.
 Hope you enjoy!

 September always signals apple season for me even though I feel like I can get great apples year-round.
 Some of my friends from other parts of the country have fond memories of the changing seasons and apple picking with their families- I cannot tell you how many times we’ve talked about apple picking, apple cider and donuts in the fall.
 And since I grew up in California where we are lucky to get a passing cloud, I can only imagine bundling up and trouncing though the apple orchards, steamy cups of hot cider and sweet puffy donuts.
-In honor of my friends’ fond memories, and because it’s officially apple season somewhere- I’m baking with apples, dammit!
+In honor of my friends’ fond memories, and because it’s officially apple season somewhere- I’m baking with apples!

 I cannot tell you how many times I’ve made this bundt cake.
 It’s super easy to make and makes a tasty snack or dessert.
 I have never made the caramel sauce but I can imagine it’s delicious.
 The cake is perfectly sweet even without the additional sauce.